-- Alcohol use disorder among ages 12 and above reached a high in Nevada and the United States in 2021 (NSDUH). - Nevada high school and middle school students who self-report currently drinking alcohol is at the lowest percent since 2017 (YRBS). - Nevada high school and middle school students who self-report currently using marijuana is at the lowest percent since 2017 (YRBS). - Nevada Adult BRFSS survey respondents reported marijuana/hashish use has continued to rise since 2013 (BRFSS). - The NCC coalition area had significantly higher age-adjusted opioid and marijuana emergency department encounter use rates compared to Nevada rates.
-Additionally, the PACT/CARE coalition area had significantly higher age-adjusted opioid, cocaine, methamphetamine, marijuana, and hallucinogen emergency department encounter use rates compared to Nevada rates, and PCC had a significantly higher marijuana emergency department encounter use rate (Emergency Department Encounters). - Both age-adjusted and crude rates for alcohol and/or drug-related deaths in Nevada are at the highest since 2012 (Deaths). - In roughly 34% of the unintentional or undetermined overdose deaths in 2021, the deceased was identified as currently having a mental health problem (Deaths). - The most common substance listed in cause of death in 2021 is opioid, type not specified, followed by methamphetamine (Deaths). - Since marijuana has been legalized in 2017, reported marijuana use during pregnancy has nearly tripled and has surpassed all other substances.
+- Nevada high school and middle school students who self-report currently drinking alcohol is at the lowest percent since 2017 (YRBS). - Nevada high school and middle school students who self-report currently using marijuana is at the lowest percent since 2017 (YRBS). - Nevada Adult BRFSS survey respondents reported marijuana/hashish use has continued to rise since 2013 (BRFSS). - The NCC coalition area had significantly higher age-adjusted opioid and marijuana emergency department encounter use rates compared to Nevada rates.
+Additionally, the PACT/CARE coalition area had significantly higher age-adjusted opioid, cocaine, methamphetamine, marijuana, and hallucinogen emergency department encounter use rates compared to Nevada rates, and PCC had a significantly higher marijuana emergency department encounter use rate (Emergency Department Encounters). - Both age-adjusted and crude rates for alcohol and/or drug-related deaths in Nevada is at the highest since 2012 (Deaths). - In roughly 34% of the unintentional or undetermined overdose deaths in 2021, the deceased was identified as currently having a mental health problem (Deaths). - The most common substance listed in cause of death in 2021 is opioid, type not specified, followed by methamphetamine (Deaths). - Since marijuana has been legalized in 2017, reported marijuana use during pregnancy has nearly tripled and has surpassed all other substances.
 Polysubstance use (more than one substance) has increased from 3.6 per 1,000 live births in 2018 to 6.3 per 1,000 live births in 2021.
 (MCH). - Tobacco use during pregnancy has decreased for almost all age groups of pregnant Nevadans since 2018.
 The exception includes those aged 10 to 14; there has been an increase in tobacco use in 10- to 14-year-olds for the years 2019 (83.3 per 1,000 live births) and 2021 (111.1 per 1,000 live births) (MCH).